Hapoel Be'er Sheva F.C.: The 1980s

 Towards the 1979–80 season, Amatzia Levkovich returned to coaching the team, and was joined by the young Efraim Davidi of Maccabi Be'er Sheva.
 The team did not open the season well, and then gave Levkovich a chance to play with other young players.
-The number of duty gates, 27, was the lowest since the season of the first championship under Levkovich (1974–75), but the offense was deficient and the team rarely scored goals.
+The number of goals conceded, 27, was the lowest since the season of the first championship under Levkovich (1974–75), but the offense was deficient and the team rarely scored goals.
 The team finished in the tenth place in the table with only seven wins.

 Towards the 1980–81 season, Eliyahu Offer returned to the coach position and opened the season well.
 However, just as the team scored more goals, it was also a great hit, and finished the season in 11th place.

 In preparation for the 1981–82 season, the team appointed Shimon Shenhar, and the team opened the season with four losses, two draws and a win, leading to 15th and last place in the league.
-From the eighth round onwards, the team achieved a series of 11 cycles without loss.
+From the eighth round onwards, the team achieved a series of 11 games without a loss.
 At the end of the 18th round, the team ranked in fourth place in the table, which they managed to keep until the end of the season.
 Be'er Sheva showed a good attacking ability during the season, scoring 43 goals and equaling the record for one season.
-King of the team's gates was Shalom Avitan with 14 goals.
-In addition, the team reached their semi-finals in the history of the State Cup, after beating Maccabi Netanya in the eighth round, 1–0, and in the quarterfinals they won 4–0 in Ramat Gan.
-In the semi-finals she met Hapoel Tel Aviv and lost 3 to 5 in the penalty kick after 2–2 at the end of the extension.
+The team's top scorer was Shalom Avitan with 14 goals.
+In addition, the team reached the semi-finals in the State Cup, after beating Maccabi Netanya in the round of 16, 1–0, and in the quarterfinals they won 4–0 in Ramat Gan.
+In the semi-finals they met Hapoel Tel Aviv and lost 3–5 in the penalty shootout after 2–2 at the end of extra time.

 The fourth place in the league gave Be'er Sheva a ticket to the Lilian Cup, a tournament that was played in the 1980s.
 In preparation for the 1982–83 season, the team played in the tournament and won 3–1 against Maccabi Netanya.
-In this season, Be'er Sheva played a very good defensive ability and took only 23 duty gates, the lowest number of duty gates since the first season.
-Be'er Sheva finished third in the table, and the reigning king was again Shalom Avitan with 11 conquests.
+In this season, Be'er Sheva played a very good defensive ability and conceded only 23 goals, the lowest number of goals conceded since the first season.
+Be'er Sheva finished third in the table, and the reigning top scorer was again Shalom Avitan with 11 goals.